UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 # How to apply
 Please send the following documents as a **single PDF** with the title format: “surname_forename_R2026”:
-1. A **CV** (up to 2 pages).
+1. A **CV** (up to 2 pages)
 2. A one-page **personal statement** including: 1) why you want to attend the course, 2) how the course will contribute to your professional development, and 3) why you think an in-person over an online course is more suited to your needs.
-Please indicate if you would like to be considered for a course bursary.
+Please indicate if you would like to be considered for a course bursary
 3. Proof of English proficiency (see details above)
-4. Proof of statistical analysis (see details above).
+4. Proof of statistical analysis (see details above)
 5. Bachelors, Masters & PhD certificates and transcripts, as completed